 5 Traits that Count When Hiring an Auto Repair Service Advisor

 Your shop deserves a superstar auto repair service advisor.
-They are the smiling face that greets your customers and your technicians’ right hand.
+After all, they are the smiling face that greets your customers and your technicians’ right hand.

 Their positive attitude makes them shine, along with their unique balance of communication skills and technical aptitude.

-When searching for the perfect candidate, industry experience is a plus.
+When searching for the perfect candidate, you’ll seek out someone with industry experience and knowledge of shop management software.
 However, you can always teach those skills.